pgaag/geospatial-sql_hurricane-irma-demo/README.md

 The SQL-Queries are not in any way performance optimized and are merely used to create a pretty output in the Spatial Results Tab of SQL Server Management Studio.

 If you want to run the provided SQL-Queries or your own SQL-Queries restore the database backup file in this repository locally on your machine.
-To Login in the restored database use username `sa` and password `dva-sem-22`.
+To login on the restored database use username `sa` and password `dva-sem-22`.